pucherot/Pi.Alert/README.md

 # Installation
 <!--- --------------------------------------------------------------------- --->
 Initially designed to run on a Raspberry Pi, probably it can run on some other Linux distributions which use the "apt" package manager.
-With minor adjustments (FAQ page) I tested Pi.Alert on Dietpi and Ubuntu Server.
+Check "[Things to keep in mind when using different Linux distributions](docs/LINUX-DISTRIBUTIONS.md)" before using Pi.Alert with another Debian based distribution like DietPi or Ubuntu Server to see, if there are any special notes to follow.

 - One-step Automated Install:
 ```